flashlight/flashlight/flashlight/app/asr/tutorial/README.md

 See the [full documentation](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr) for more general training or decoding instructions.

-## Finetuning with Existing Model with Unlabeled Audio
+## Finetuning with Existing Model with Already-Labeled Audio

 The outline below describes the end-to-end process of finetuning an existing acoustic model.
 In several steps:
 1. *Preprocessing the audio.*
   a.
 Most [audio formats](http://libsndfile.github.io/libsndfile/formats.html) are supported and are automatically detected.
   b.
 All audio used in training or inference must have the same sample rate; up/downsampling audio may be necessary.
 We recommend 16 kHz.
-2. *Labeling the audio.* (if needed)
+2. *Force-aligning the labeled audio.*
   a.
-Given audio, prepare a [list file](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md#audio-and-transcriptions-data) containing a sample ID, audio path, and duration.
-If the audio is unlabeled, no transcription column is required.
-  b.
-[Perform inference](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/tutorial/README.md#inference-with-an-existing-ctc-model) using the `fl_asr_tutorial_inference_ctc` binary.
-3. *Force-aligning the labeled audio.*
-  a.
-Generate alignments for audio.
+Using the existing transcriptions, generate alignments for audio.
 Using the `fl_asr_align` binary.
 See the [full alignment documentation](https://github.com/facebookresearch/flashlight/blob/master/flashlight/app/asr/tools/alignment).
   b.
 Based on the alignments, trim the existing audio to include sections containing speech.
 Doing so typically increases training speed.
-4. Generate a final list file for training and validation sets using the trimmed audio and transcriptions.
+3. Generate a final list file for training and validation sets using the trimmed audio and transcriptions.
 See the [list file documentation](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md#audio-and-transcriptions-data) for more details.
-5. Use the `fl_asr_tutorial_finetune_ctc` binaruy to [finetune the existing model](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/tutorial/README.md#finetuning-with-an-existing-ctc-model) (or [train your own](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md#how-to-train-acoustic-model) from scratch).
+4. Use the `fl_asr_tutorial_finetune_ctc` binaruy to [finetune the existing model](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/tutorial/README.md#finetuning-with-an-existing-ctc-model) (or [train your own](https://github.com/jacobkahn/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md#how-to-train-acoustic-model) from scratch).
 List files can be passed to finetuning or inference binaries using the `train`/`valid` or `test` flags, respectively.

 ## Inference with an Existing CTC Model